Detection of Gamma-Rays from the Protostellar Jet in the HH 80-81 System: Data analysis

 We use {\tt gttsmap} to create $5^{\circ} \times 5^{\circ}$ Test-Statistic (TS) map.
 It is obtained by moving a putative point source through a grid of locations on the sky and maximizing the likelihood function (-log{\it L}) at each grid point.

 In Figure~\ref{tsmapSOURCE}, one can see a significant $\gamma$-ray excess in the direction of IRAS 18162-2048.
 We add a point-like source at the position of IRAS 18162-2048 to describe this excess.
-The spectrum of the source is assumed to be a power-law form.
-We then obtain the TS value $\sim$101 for the emission above 100 MeV (panel a).
-The TS value is reduced to 25 for the emission above 200 MeV (pabel b), while above 300 MeV it is only 5 (panel c).
-From the residual map (panel d), one can find that the $\gamma$-ray emission can be well described by a point-like source with a power-law photon index $\Gamma_{\gamma}=3.53\pm0.11$.
+The spectrum of the source is assumed to be a power-law form,

+where the normalization $F_0$ and photon index $\Gamma_{\gamma}$ are free parameters.
+Under such assumption, the tool {\tt gtlike} gives TS value of 101 for the emission above 100 MeV (panel a).
+The TS value is reduced to 25 for the emission above 200 MeV (panel b), while above 300 MeV it is only 5 (panel c).
+From the residual map (panel d), one can find that the $\gamma$-ray emission can be well described by a point-like source with a power-law spectrum.
+The $\gamma$-ray excess has $\Gamma_{\gamma}=3.53 \pm 0.11$ and the flux above 100 MeV $F_{\gamma}=(5.2\pm0.4)\times10^{-8}\ \rm photons\ cm^{-2}\ s^{-1}$.

+We then construct spectral energy distribution (SED).
+Energies are divided into logarithmic-equivalent bins, and in each bin we perform likelihood analysis to calculate the flux.
+In this step, only the prefactors of all sources are left free (i.e. fix the spectral shapes to those derived before).
+The spectral energy distribution (SED) of the $\gamma$-ray emission is shown in Figure~\ref{sed} (black data).
+Again, one can see that the majority of emission is below 1 GeV.

+To investigate the effect of the fluctuation of the diffuse Galactic background (the so-called systematic uncertainty) on the $\gamma$-ray signal, we change the normalization of the Galactic background component to do the analysis.
+The TS value above 100 MeV changes to 76 when the diffuse Galactic background is enhanced by 3\%, and it is 144 when the background is reduced by 3\%.
+The derived systematic uncertainty on $F_{\gamma}$ is $\sigma_{\rm syst}=^{+0.45}_{-0.77}\times10^{-8}\ \rm photons\ cm^{-2}\ s^{-1}$.
+The corresponding SEDs are shown in Figure~\ref{sed} with red and blue circles respectively.
+One can find that the effect of the systematic uncertainty on the SED is negligible.

 To get accurate position of this $\gamma$-ray emission, we run {\tt gtfindsrc} to optimize the source location.
 This is performed using the photons above 200 MeV, with the consideration of a narrower point spread function (PSF) and lower computation complexity.
 The best-fit position is (R.A.=274.8$^{\circ}$, Decl.=-20.8$^{\circ}$; J2000) with the $1\sigma$ error circle radius of 0.28$^{\circ}$.
 IRAS 18162-2048 is well located in this region.